UnCarter25le/ChineseLiterature/README.md

 > ### 1.
 ChineseLiterature:
 This is __django project__.
 If you wanna try local service, I sincerely suggest you to modiy conncetion parametors with mysql server locally in two files, __settings.py and views.py__.
 Moreover, you are albe to use __models.py__ to manipulate and create tables in database named __literature__, __but remenber to create that database first__.
 You can take a closer look at the Database folder to see what sorts of choices you can reference.
 > ### 2.
 Database:
-Here is full of information  about database, such as ERmodel of MySQL, packages needed to import , overview for database via phpmyadmin, etc. Most importantly, I supply two folders, __"YouAlreadyHaveLocalMySQL"__ and __"YouWannaTryDocker"__, to test the ways of "mysqldump" or "writing data to mysql server locally(whatever docker mysql or local mysql)."
+Here is full of information  about database, such as ERmodel of MySQL, packages needed to import , overview for database via phpmyadmin, etc. Most importantly, I supply two folders, __"YouAlreadyHaveLocalMySQL"__ and __"YouWannaTryDocker"__, to test the ways of "mysqldump" or "inserting data to mysql server locally(whatever docker mysql or local mysql)."
 > ### 3.
 PhotoSet:
 Here is full of photos about packages needed when crawling and __data structure__ very crucial to this project.
 >### 4. DataSetAndPrograms: